 BIVIGAM should be infused using a separate line by itself, without mixing with other intravenous fluids or medications the patient may be receiving.

 Manufacturer: Biotest Pharmaceuticals Corporation, Boca Raton, FL 33487.
 USA.
-Issued: April 2012This monograph has been modified to include the generic and brand name in many instances.
+Revised: Apr 2014.This monograph has been modified to include the generic and brand name in many instances.

 Additional Bivigam Information